 I should have been practicing penmanship (it really is the worst) but I could not keep my hands off my step father's photography books.
 I learned what panning was, what particular filters did- I found it all fascinating.
 Later on, I had a few friends that dabbled in photography and showed me the darkroom- what magic!
 Finally, on a whim, I took Photo 101 in college.
 That was my first love!
 I've documented over 400 weddings, and am positive that the found moment is more valuable to the heart than any staged.
 I cannot tell you what fulfillment it brings me, personally, to offer these documents to my clients.
 When everything works together- the moment, the lighting, the emotion- I keep that in my pocket for a rainy day.
 Portraits have a lean toward that as well, with a push toward the bonds between people.
 By working to get clients to interact, the images made reflect the connection between individuals as well as the self.
 “My goal is for fun moments between the people I am photographing, with little camera awareness apparent.
 Posed work is great, but finding the real smiles, getting a belly laugh- I want my clients to have images that capture that!”
 Her background in traditional photography, studio lighting, and English literature blend well to help tell the stories between families and friends and the love of a lifetime.
 [Raleigh Wedding Photographer]

-I'm a photographer, editor, and writer based in Los Angeles (in the lovely enclave of Atwater Village).
-I’m not a traditional photographer by any means—I document experiences and tell stories for artists, musicians, and mindful couples that want to be in the moment and captured as they are.
-I watch old films, read old books, and collect old cameras to get inspired.
-Skateboarding, going to gigs, hanging with my wife Sarah, walking our dog Pearl June (or 'Junebug' these days), and spending time with friends and family are things to look forward to.
-And of course, I'm wildly obsessed with all things punk, love, and DIY.
+I'm a Mexican-American documentary and editorial photographer based in Los Angeles (in the lovely enclave of Mount Washington).
+I document experiences and tell stories for artists, fashion designers, musicians, and of course, mindful couples that want to be in the moment and captured as they are.
+Getting my degree in Art History from UCLA really set me on a path towards photography that I'll always appreciate.
+Even today, I watch old films, read old books, and collect old cameras to get inspired.
+Most of my time these days is spent hanging with my wife Sarah and our wild baby boy, walking our dog Junie, and Facetime-ing with friends and family.
 Being mindful and being present is important to me and my work.
+I love taking trips to the foresty Big Sur and dusty Joshua Tree where it feels like the world slows down.
 With a cinematic touch, I tend to look for the quiet and calm in a moment.
-It's the serene stillness of a boy jumping into a crowd of surf punks or the expression of pure love encapsulated by a bride's smile on her wedding day.
+It's the serene stillness of a couple gazing into each other's eyes, or the expression of pure love encapsulated by a bride's smile on her wedding day.
 Creating a true document of these experiences is what I'm after.
 [Los Angeles Wedding Photographer]

 I graduated from the University of Houston with my Master’s Degree in Accountancy and started a career as an auditor in 2015.
 Only a few months after I started, I felt out of place.
 Photography has always been my passion growing up.
 When I was little, I would borrow a camera phone from one of my cousins and start taking photos of things around me.
 In my senior year of high school when one of my good friends got this very awesome Sony camera phone (it was not a smartphone yet), she would let me use it an document our memories of senior years, per my request of course :).
 I used the paychecks from my very first part-time job to buy myself a DSLR and start taking photos for friends and family.
 So yes, it would be so much fun and exciting to start a photography business.
 While people spend 4 years of college trying to learn to do a job, I spent my 4 years to learn how to do a different job, not photography.
 I started doing wedding photography and fell in love.
 I fell in love with the exciting and upbeat environment of a wedding, I fell in love with the emotions that a bride goes through on her wedding date, I fell in love with how the guests dance the night away and how the wedding cakes taste just so indulging, and I fell in love with being the one to document all of that.
 So that was how Half A Rice Studios was born.
 [Houston Wedding Photographer]